nengberg/ScreenshotSaaS/README.md

 #### Things to consider

 With this setup only one instance of MongoDB is used.
 To make sure that this won't be the bottleneck replicas can be used.
-If hosted in Azure or AWS their blob storages can be used.
+If hosted in any cloud provider (Azure, AWS or GCP) their blob storages can be used.

 No load balancer is used in this example application for simplicity.
 In a real world scenario nginx or any other good load balancer should be used to handle load properly.